CANNABIS-ASSISTED SOMATIC PSYCHOTHERAPY

 WHY WORK WITH CANNABIS IN THERAPY?

-Cannabis has been used for millennia as a sacred plant ally, revered for its ability to expand awareness and deepen introspective states.
+Cannabis has been used for thousands of years as a sacred plant medicine, revered for its ability to expand awareness, support inner exploration, and open the heart to spiritual experience.
 While often overlooked in the modern psychedelic therapy movement, cannabis is one of the most accessible and versatile entheogens, offering a uniquely gentle yet profound pathway into altered states of consciousness.

 Compared with other psychedelics, cannabis allows for greater flexibility and agency, meaning clients can often move fluidly between deep internal states and real-time therapeutic processing during a CASP session.
 In this way, cannabis can open the door to profound insights and experiences that are personally meaningful and transformative.